Fossil of the Month: Grewingkia

 Is it a dinosaur tooth?
 A claw?
 This month’s fossil of the month is Grewingkia canadensis.
 Grewingkia may look like a tooth or claw to the public, but it lacks details that are seen in fossil teeth and claws.
 Instead, details of Grewingkia’s structure show it is a rugose coral, more commonly termed a “horn” coral because of its shape.

-Genus description.
+Description.
 Grewingkia is one of three Ordovician solitary rugose corals found in Kentucky, and is the only large Ordovician horn coral.
 In small specimens its corallum (skeleton) is conical with a slightly curving base.
 In larger specimens the upper half of the corallum may have relatively straight sides.
 Many specimens exhibit faint, closely spaced lines longitudinally (parallel to long axis) along the outside of the corallum (called costae), as well as wrinkling across the corallum.
 Lengths are commonly between 4 and 8 centimeters, but can be as much as 13 centimeters.
 Widths are commonly 2 to 3 centimeters, but can be more than 4 centimeters.

 At the top of the widest part of the corallum is a cup, called a calyx.
 The calyx is where the coral animal (polyp) lived.
 In Grewingkia, the calyx has more than 80 closely spaced septae (skeletal plates), arranged in some specimens as alternating major (40 to 50 longer) and minor (40 to 50 shorter) septae.
 Septae may curve inward toward the axis, but in adult specimens, septa may be fused toward the axis into a featureless mass called an axial boss (Elias, 1983).
 The boss may look like a structureless axial region surrounded by a medial or outer ring with septa.
 In many specimens of Grewingkia, the cup is infilled and septae are not visible.